juistrang/cv/index.md

 ## TECHNICAL SKILLS

-- Excel (Formulas, Lookups, Reporting)
+- Microsoft Excel (Formulas, Lookups, Reporting)
+- SAP
 - HTML/CSS
-- Github Pages
+- GitHub Pages
 - Microsoft Office Suite
-- SAP
+- Content Structuring & Documentation
-- Localization awareness for Vietnamese linguistic and cultural nuances
+- Localization Awareness for Vietnamese Linguistic & Cultural Nuances

 ## LOCALIZATION INTERESTS

-- English → Vietnamese digital content localization
+- English → Vietnamese Game & Digital Content Localization
-- Travel and hospitality content adaptation
-- Linguistic quality review and cultural adaptation
+- Linguistic Quality Assurance (LQA)
+- AI-generated Content Review & Editing
+- Vietnamese User Experience Optimization
-- Vietnamese user experience optimization
+- Cultural Adaptation for Vietnamese Market
+- Travel, Entertainment & Lifestyle Content Localization

 ## LANGUAGES

 - Vietnamese – Native
 - English – Professional Working Proficiency

-## MOTIVATION LETTER FOR POSITION – LANGUAGE EXPERT – VIETNAMESE (BANGKOK BASED)
+## MOTIVATION LETTER FOR POSITION – TEG - Game Localization Linguist Vietnam

 Dear Hiring Team,

-I am writing to express my interest in the Language Expert – Vietnamese position at Agoda in Bangkok.
-As a native Vietnamese speaker with professional experience in translation, interpretation, and cross–cultural communication, I am excited about the opportunity to contribute to high–quality Vietnamese localization and user experience across Agoda’s products.
+I am writing to express my interest in the TEG – Game Localization Linguist (Vietnamese) position at Tencent.
+As a native Vietnamese professional with over five years of experience in bilingual communication, translation, and cross-cultural coordination within international environments, I am excited about the opportunity to contribute my linguistic and cultural expertise to Tencent’s global gaming ecosystem.

-During my time at the Consulate General of India in Ho Chi Minh City, I provided English<=>Vietnamese interpretation and translation support for official meetings, trade delegations, and diplomatic engagements.
-I also translated press materials and official communications, ensuring linguistic accuracy and cultural relevance across languages.
-In addition, I supported the coordination of trade and tourism promotion events and worked closely with travel agencies organizing delegations across Vietnam.
-This experience provided valuable insights into the Vietnamese travel market and traveler behavior, which I believe can contribute to more culturally relevant and effective localization for Vietnamese users.

-Currently, at Cargill, I work with data and market insights related to the Vietnam portfolio, analyzing customer behavior and preparing structured reports using Excel.
-This experience allows me to bring a data-informed perspective when reviewing localized content, identifying inconsistencies, and improving communication effectiveness for Vietnamese audiences.

-I am particularly interested in localization and digital content.
-With familiarity in basic HTML/CSS and content structuring, I understand how language integrates with product interfaces and online platforms.
-I would be excited to contribute linguistic insights, support translation quality, and collaborate with internal teams and freelance translators to strengthen Vietnamese localization across Agoda’s platform.
+Throughout my professional experience across multinational and diplomatic environments, I have worked extensively with English ↔ Vietnamese communication, including translation of press materials, official documents, business content, and multilingual stakeholder coordination.
+My background has strengthened my ability to ensure communication is not only linguistically accurate, but also culturally appropriate and natural for Vietnamese audiences.

+In my current role supporting the Vietnam market at Cargill India, I work closely with regional teams and Vietnamese stakeholders in a multilingual environment, where attention to communication clarity, local market understanding, and detail-oriented review are essential.
+Previously, at the Consulate General of India in Ho Chi Minh City, I supported diplomatic meetings, trade delegations, and international events through interpretation, translation, and cross-cultural communication support.

+I am particularly interested in localization because I enjoy adapting content for local audiences and improving user experience through language and cultural nuance.
+I am highly interested in AI-assisted content workflows, linguistic quality review, and digital content localization.
+I am also eager to continue learning and developing professionally within the gaming and localization industry.
+With strong adaptability, collaborative working style, and passion for language and cultural communication, I would be honored to contribute to Tencent’s localization efforts for Vietnamese users and players.

 Thank you very much for your time and consideration.
-I look forward to the opportunity to further discuss how I can contribute to Agoda’s localization efforts and growth in the Vietnamese market.
+I look forward to the opportunity to further discuss my qualifications.

 Kind regards,<br>
 Trang Dang

 <!-- ### Footer

-Last updated: March 2026 -->
+Last updated: May 2026 -->